Monitor

 Key concepts

-Section titled “Key concepts”- A strategy has a high‑level status (
+Section titled “Key concepts”- A live deployment has lifecycle state such as

-running,baking,stopped,stopping,liquidating). - Trading accounts are the concrete venue accounts your strategies trade through.
+drafting,provisioning,running,stopping,stopped, orfailed. - Trading accounts are the concrete venue accounts your live deployments trade through.

-- Holdings (user view) aggregate the latest snapshots into a portfolio‑style table.
+- Holdings aggregate the latest available account state into a portfolio‑style table.

 - Name and description.